angry-coconut/nestjs-typeorm-example/README.md

 ## Running the app

 Add dot env to project before start.
-Content of this file should incluede next variables.
+Content of this file should include next variables.

 ```
 DATABASE_HOST=